microsoft/responsible-ai-toolbox-genbit/README.md

 #### Installing the GenBiT python package with pip

-1. Install GenbiT (make sure you have the right authentication token from [here](https://office.visualstudio.com/_usersSettings/tokens) or validate your device): `pip install genbit`
+1. Install GenBit (make sure you have the right authentication token from [here](https://office.visualstudio.com/_usersSettings/tokens) or validate your device): `pip install genbit`
 2. To verify whether this works open a python shell and type `from genbit.genbit_metrics import GenBitMetrics`.
 For usage information, type: `help(genbit)`.

 ## Usage

-To use GenBiT, it can be imported with:
+To use GenBit, it can be imported with:

 `from genbit.genbit_metrics import GenBitMetrics`

-Create a GenbiT object with the desired settings:
+Create a GenBit object with the desired settings:

 ```
 genbit_metrics_object = GenBitMetrics(language_code, context_window=5, distance_weight=0.95, percentile_cutoff=80)
 ```

-Lets say we want to use GenbiT with a test sentence, we can add the sentence to GenbiT:
+Lets say we want to use GenBit with a test sentence, we can add the sentence to GenBit:

 ```
 test_text = ["I think she does not like cats.
 I think he does not like cats.",​ "He is a dog person."]​